riccardoperra/pipelineui/README.md

 > [!NOTE]
 >
-> This project has been made for [SolidHack 2024](https://www.solidjs.com/blog/solidhack-2024-announcement).
+> This project has been made for [SolidHack 2024](https://www.solidjs.com/blog/solidhack-2024-announcement) entry.
+Although there may be alternative solutions that can help writing workflow files
+> directly from IDE, a core principle to this work was discovering new technologies and apply them for a POC.
 >
+> The amount of time dedicated is very limited (around ~3 weekends, starting from 1st of October), and the features needed for a complete project are numerous.
+> Therefore, some features will **undoubtedly be missing** and may be implemented in the future.
+>
-> Since October is the hacktoberfest month, this project use `AppWrite Cloud (Free tier)` for their [Appwrite’s Hacktoberfest 2024 Hackathon](https://appwrite.io/blog/post/appwrite-hacktoberfest-hackathon-2024).
+> Since October is the hacktoberfest month, this project use AppWrite Cloud (Free tier) to partecipate also in [Appwrite’s Hacktoberfest 2024 Hackathon](https://appwrite.io/blog/post/appwrite-hacktoberfest-hackathon-2024).

 ## Table of contents